quii/learn-go-with-tests/io.md

 When we `RecordWin` we `Seek` back to the start of the file and then write the new data but what if the new data was smaller than what was there before?

-In our current case this is impossible.
+In our current case, this is impossible.
 We never edit or delete scores so the data can only get bigger but it would be irresponsible for us to leave the code like this, it's not unthinkable that a delete scenario could come up.

 How will we test for this though?
 What we need to do is first refactor our code so we separate out the concern of the _kind of data we write, from the writing_.
 We can then test that separately to check it works how we hope.